caroleatierney/TheFunBunch-Client/README.md

 Server - nodemon

 TO DO:
+1) Deploy on Render!
-add the blog part
+2) add the blog part
-add another field to manually add a date and display that instead? styling with Tailwind
+3) add another field to manually add a date and display that instead?
+4) styling with Tailwind
+5) add a Sal page with a link to the video and picture of sign